 To protect the forest, she supports the seringueiros on a daily basis in their work and coordinates the various parties involved in rubber production for VEJA.
 She also provides technical support, which allows the seringueiros to transform their raw rubber into a semi-finished product themselves, with the help of the FDL or Liquid Rubber Technology process.

 The process of transforming liquid wild rubber into rubber sheets.
 Amazon, 2016

 The seringueiros are provided with a technical kit co-financed by the State, VEJA and the WWF.
 This kit contains bottles of pyrolignous acid and a calender.
 Once harvested, the liquid rubber — it looks like milk but thicker — is collected in barrels.
 The rubber is mixed with pyrolignous acid in the calender, which provokes its coagulation.
 From that step, seringueiros obtain rubber paste.
 It is then spread into sheets of about 1 m x 1 m x 2 cm, hung to dry like laundry.
 Once dry, they are stacked in piles of 100 sheets.

-This technique yields rubber with a higher purity level, does not suffer from oxidation, and ensures a greater elasticity.
+This technique allows the rubber to reach a higher purity as it does not suffer from oxidation and ensures a greater elasticity.